bio5pro protein chemistry

 Graduate capabilities & intended learning outcomes

-03. Prepare, perform, interpret and explain an experiment
+03. Prepare, conduct, interpret and explain experiments.

 - At the beginning of this unit, students will be assigned to project groups.
 Students will be required to work collaboratively to compile results from their laboratory work.
 The success of the group work will be measured during the presentation of the group's data.